Net Zero

 Milestones

 We’re proud to share the significant progress we’ve made toward our Net Zero 2030 goals.
 Over 67% of our conventional cargo handling equipment has been transitioned to zero-emission alternatives, with this next step supported by over $100 million in secured grants.
-Our efforts have also earned us a 96% GRESB score, ranking first among peer container ports for environmental, social, and governance performance.
-These milestones reflect our unwavering commitment to innovation, efficiency, and sustainability in everything we do.
+LBCT formally reports to GRESB as a global ESG sustainability benchmark.
+Our efforts have earned us a 96% GRESB score, ranking first among peer container ports for environmental, social, and governance performance.

 Community Involvement